futuregrid/cloud-metrics/log-analyzer/README.md

   ./futurgrid/etc - location of configuration files
   ./futurgrid/www - location of the www files

+TODO: create a make install that installs the package into /.../futuregrid

 The scripts generate the folloing output files

+#TODO: clean the variables

     FG_LOG_ANALYZER_WWW_OUTPUT - location wher ethe www files for dispaly are stored FG_TMP - location where temporary files are located that are analyzed